21 Best Air-Purifying Plants for Your Health and Better Indoor Air Quality

 In addition, CEOs and managers might be pleased to hear that employees who work around natural elements such as indoor plants are significantly more satisfied and committed to their organization.
 Some of them are also used as humidity absorbing plants hence decreasing the chances of mold production.

 Here is a summary of the indoor air purifying benefits of plants, making the decision to include them in your home a no-brainer!

 - Reduce dust from the air

 The ability of plants to detoxify the air is extraordinary.
 While leaves absorb carbon dioxide and light, converting them into energy through photosynthesis, they also absorb volatile organic compounds (VOCs) from the air.
 Thus, the leafier the plant, the more toxins it will be able to absorb.

 Oxygen is a valuable byproduct of this process.
-Plants can remove harmful pollutants and increase oxygen content, something no commercial air purifier can do.
+Plants remove harmful pollutants increasing oxygen content, something no commercial air purifier can do.